RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-fee-proxy-contract-0.1.0.md

 - `to === paymentAddress`
 - `paymentReference === last8Bytes(hash(lowercase(requestId + salt + payment address)))`

-Any `declarePayment` event is considered a payment.
+Any `declareReceivedPayment` event is considered a payment.

+Any `declareReceivedRefund` event is considered a refund.

 Any `TransferWithReferenceAndFee` events emitted from the proxy contract with the following arguments are considered as a refund: